Protein Pudding

 Frequently asked questions

 Yes!
-Simply omit the protein powder and add 1/2 tablespoon maple syrup (or preferred sweetener), 1/8 teaspoon of vanilla, and one tablespoon of cocoa powder (for a chocolate protein pudding).
+Omit the protein powder and add 1/2 tablespoon of maple syrup (or preferred sweetener), 1/8 teaspoon of vanilla, and one tablespoon of cocoa powder (for a chocolate protein pudding).

 Depending on the protein powder you use, your pudding might be a little too thick.
-To compensate, add a little milk until your preferred consistency is achieved.
+To compensate, add a little milk until you achieve your preferred consistency.

 Protein Pudding Recipe